rickkas7/CellularHelper/README.md

 # Cellular Helper

-**A library to access useful things from the Electron cellular modem**
+**A library to access useful things from the Electron, E Series, Boron, and B Series cellular modem**

-This library uses the Logging functionality, so it can only be used with system firmware 0.6.0 and later.
-It also can only be used on an Electron, not a Photon/P1/Core, for obvious reasons.

 ## Simple functions